 - The easiest way to dip the peanut butter dough into the melted chocolate is to use a toothpick.
 Smooth out the toothpick hole after dipping.

 - Before rolling out the peanut butter balls, grease your hands with leftover melted butter.
 This will prevent the dough from sticking as you roll it in your palms.

 - DON’T SKIP the freezing step!
 I know it’s tempting, but chilling the balls is a MUST if you want the peanut butter dough to hold up to the melted chocolate when it’s dipped!

 - If your dough mixture isn’t sticking together well enough, you can add more powdered sugar, a tablespoon at a time, until you get the right consistency.

-- Coarse sea-salt and caramel are two delicious variations that can be added separately or together for a sweet and salty mix-up to your peanut butter balls.
+- Coarse sea-salt and caramel are two delicious variations that can be added separately or together for a sweet and salty mix-up of peanut butter balls.

 Why are they called Buckeye Balls?

 These candies are called Buckeyes because they resemble the nut from the Buckeye Tree, the state tree of Ohio.
 Lucky for us, the similarities stop there: while real Buckeye nuts are toxic, our peanut butter Buckeyes will only make you feel sick if you eat the whole batch in one sitting!

 What type of peanut butter makes the best homemade Buckeye Ball?